TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

       ...
 AND ((tt_content.header LIKE '%menu%' OR tt_content.bodytext LIKE '%menu%' OR tt_content.imagecaption LIKE '%menu%') OR (tt_content.header LIKE '%backend%' OR tt_content.bodytext LIKE '%backend%' OR tt_content.imagecaption LIKE '%backend%') AND NOT (tt_content.header LIKE '%content%' OR tt_content.bodytext LIKE '%content%' OR tt_content.imagecaption LIKE '%content%')) GROUP BY pages.uid

 Notice that upper and lowercase do not matter.
-Also 'menu' as searchword will find 'menu', 'menus', 'menuitems' etc.
+Also 'men' as search word will find 'men', 'menu', 'menus' etc.